mugshepherd/jumpstartTemplate/Notes.md

 - [ ] Automatically update .nvmrc
 - [ ] Add echo statements for each stage
 - [ ] Add sonar organisation to travis yml
+- [ ] Add a way to differential secure global travis env vars